alexdelise/Img2LaTeX/README.md

 ## Overview

 Img2LaTeX is a deep learning system that converts mathematical expressions from images into LaTeX markup.
-It is built using **PyTorch**, **Albumentations**, and **SentencePiece**, and trained on the **Im2Latex-100k** dataset.
+It is built using **PyTorch**, **SQL**, **Albumentations**, and **SentencePiece**, and trained on the **Im2Latex-100k** dataset.
 The pipeline involves preprocessing images, tokenizing LaTeX code, training a CNN–Transformer architecture, and decoding predictions via beam search.

 This repository provides:
 - Scripts to download and preprocess datasets into a SQLite database.